 - Industry Expertise: A provider who knows your industry can offer more tailored solutions.
 They will also have more sensitivity to your customers’ needs and better understand the unique demands and complex requirements of your event.
 When a large event occurs, you face many challenges.
 Helping your provider overcome their learning curve should not be one of them.

-Many clients have turned to our Event Center to manage and execute their events.
-Our goal is to minimize the burden on client staff and infrastructure so the firm can conduct its everyday business, while complying fully with the demands of the event.
-The team has 25years of experience helping insurers, investment firms and other financial institutions manage extraordinary, disruptive events on an outsourced basis.
+Many clients have turned to SS&C Flex to manage and execute their events.
+Our goal is to minimize the burden on client staff and infrastructure so the firm can conduct its everyday business while complying fully with the demands of the event.
+The team has 30 years of experience helping insurers, investment firms and other financial institutions manage extraordinary, disruptive events on an outsourced basis.

-In a future post, we’ll look at some specific examples that show how we’ve helped firms manage through unusual events.
+In a future post, we’ll look at some specific examples that show how we’ve helped firms manage unusual events.
 In the meantime, the best time to learn about our services and capabilities is before you need them.
-Learn more about the Event Center and what we have done for other companies, or contact Madeline FitzGerald, Head of Engagement, by email: firstname.lastname@example.org.